jacksheehy15/milestone-project-1/README.md

 The two main colours used are white and blue and black for the font.

 Typography
-The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Oswald is a clean font that I find attractive and appropriate.
+Roboto is a clean font that I find attractive and appropriate.
+I also used the Anton font for the H1 text on the Gallery and Lineup page, just to change it up a bit.

 Imagery
 Imagery is important.
 The large, background hero video is designed to be striking and catch the user's attention.